 We built a home in Mexico, but really, it built us

-Before reading this story, please allow me to encourage you to signup for forthcoming information about the PHX startup community’s second annual trip to Mexico in early 2018.
+Before reading this story, please allow me to encourage you to signup to attend the PHX startup community’s next annual trip to Mexico.
 And now, to the point…

 I wasn’t prepared.
 The trip to Puerto Peñasco, Mexico that I had cobbled together in partnership between PHX Startup Week and 1MISSION had snuck up on me at the tail-end of the most terrible month I can personally remember.
 I told my wife, Nicole, that I wanted to check-in to the hospital for a couple weeks because that seemed like the only reasonable excuse for disappearing without having to explain myself.
 I was serious.